 Bedwetting happens when children don’t wake up during the night when they need to do a wee.
-Children don’t wet their beds on purpose.
+It’s accidental.

 Symptoms of bedwetting

-If you’re worried about your child’s bedwetting, or if it’s causing issues for your child and your family, you might like to see your GP for advice about treatment and management.
+If you’re worried about your child’s bedwetting, or if it’s causing issues for your child and your family, it’s a good idea to see your GP for advice about treatment and management.

 For example, it might be a good idea to see the GP if your child is still wetting the bed regularly at seven years old and:

 - you’re concerned about how your child will handle sleep-overs or overnight school camps

 - bedwetting is starting to bother or worry your child.

 Bedwetting can be sorted out.
 Your GP can talk you through the options and help you work out what’s right for your child and your family.
 Your GP might also refer your child to a bedwetting clinic or specialist.

 Bedwetting alarms are usually recommended as the first treatment for children who are seven years or older.

 A bedwetting alarm is a device that makes a noise and wakes children when they wet the bed.
 They gradually help children start to recognise when they’re going to wee.